 Deuteronomy warns that if your sons marry the daughters of foreigners, their hearts will be turned away to worship other gods.
 We saw this happen to even the wisest man that ever lived, Solomon.
 He’s the man that said, “Fear God and keep his commandments, for this is the whole duty of man.”

 If the wise and understanding Solomon was able to be swayed to worship other gods, just think of the influence those wives had.
 Wives, you have power.
 Use your powers for good and not evil!

 There was a period of time when it seemed like every time I opened my Bible, it opened to this verse, which was at the top of the page.
 “The wise woman builds her house, But the foolish tears it down with her own hands.”
 (NASB 1995)

-- The Lord was teaching me about respecting my husband, a concept that took me a long time to comprehend what it meant.
+The Lord was teaching me about respecting my husband.
+It took me a long time to comprehend the meaning of that concept.

 Now, I pray that I will do him good and not harm all the days of his life, like the Proverbs 31 woman.
 Do you realize that Proverbs 31 is the wishful thinking of a mother-in-law?
 Read the first verse if you don’t know what I’m talking about.
 It’s the king’s mother speaking out her hopes for her son.
 She knew the power of a wife to do harm or good to her son.